-The City has established an ordinance allowing restaurants and cafes to provide customers with outdoor seating that preserves the charms and uniqueness for which San Francisco is world famous.
+The City has established Public Works Code, Article 5.2 allowing restaurants and cafes to provide customers with outdoor seating that preserves the charms and uniqueness for which San Francisco is world famous.
 Cafe Tables and Chairs Guidelines have also been established for all business owners who wish to obtain a Revocable Street-Use Permit to place Tables and Chairs on the sidewalk in front of their restaurant or cafe.
 These guidelines balance safety and accessibility with commercial prosperity.

 Now you can Renew Your Permit and Pay Your Renewal Invoice online.

 Tables & Chairs can be placed only on the sidewalk in front of the applicant's place of business.

 - The sidewalk in front of the business must be wide enough such that a minimum of six feet of pedestrian clearance can be established. (this six feet of clearance must be free of all obstacles)

 - Placement of tables and chairs on the sidewalk must not in any way interfere with curb ramps, access to the building, driveways or access to any fire escape.

 - Placement of tables and chairs on the sidewalk must conform to all federal, state and local laws and regulations.